The Woman in Black (1989 film): Distribution dispute

-A dispute over the distribution rights in the United Kingdom between Central Television and three of the films original production team (who all owned a share) prevented the film from being either re-shown on television after 1994 or re-released on home media after 1991.
+A dispute over the distribution rights in the United Kingdom between Central Television and three of the film's original production team (who all owned a share) prevented the film from being either re-shown on television after 1994 or re-released on home media after 1991.
 Susan Hill herself did not own any part of the rights to the television film.
 The distribution rights became further complicated when the 2012 Hammer film version went into production.

 Home media

-The TV version was originally released on VHS in the United Kingdom on 25 June 1990 by Futuristic Entertainment.
+The Woman in Black was originally released on VHS in the United Kingdom on 25 June 1990 by Futuristic Entertainment.
 It was re-released on VHS on 1 April 1991 by Video Collection International as an exclusive to WHSmith stores, but only for a fairly short time before becoming an out-of-print title.

 There was also a North American release on Region 1 DVD by BFS Entertainment, on 8 August 2000, which is also now out-of-print.
 The US television rights have since been purchased twice and currently reside with a U.S. studio.

 In the United Kingdom, Network Distributing were eventually able to secure the rights to re-release the film on both Blu-Ray and DVD on 12 October 2020.
 The film for this release was restored and remastered in high-definition from the original film elements and features extras including a booklet, full screen and widescreen presentations and audio commentary by authors Mark Gatiss, Andy Nyman and Kim Newman.